vhcd/vhcd.github.io/_posts/2021-06-03-vr-headsets.md

 [![fnirs.png]({{site.baseurl}}/images/fnirs.png)][1]

-Both [EEG](https://en.wikipedia.org/wiki/Electroencephalography) and [fNIRS](https://en.wikipedia.org/wiki/Functional_near-infrared_spectroscopy) require sensors over most part of the head, which is usually not compatible with headset straps.
-Those measurement devices are commonly used in our experiments, which therefore work easier in our existing monitor-based simulators.
+Both [EEG](https://en.wikipedia.org/wiki/Electroencephalography) and [fNIRS](https://en.wikipedia.org/wiki/Functional_near-infrared_spectroscopy) require sensors over most parts of the head, which is usually not compatible with headset straps.
+Those measurement devices are commonly used in our experiments, so it's easier to have them in our existing monitor-based simulators.

 We also make heavy use of [eye tracking](https://en.wikipedia.org/wiki/Eye_tracking), though on that front, more and more VR headsets started integrating such features (e.g. [Vive Pro Eye](https://www.vive.com/eu/product/vive-pro-eye/overview/)), mainly driven by the prospect of [foveated rendering](https://en.wikipedia.org/wiki/Foveated_rendering).